-As parents/guardians, you play a significant role in helping your child establish healthy digital habits, and learn to use technology in a positive and meaningful way.
+You play a key role helping your child establish healthy digital habits and learn to use technology in a positive and meaningful way.

-Role model healthy use of devices and social media and good online behaviour for your child/ward
+Role model healthy use of devices and social media, and good online behaviour for your child/ward.